JetBrains/resharper-devguide/CustomLanguages/Parsing/NodeTypes/CompositeNodeTypes.md

 }
 ```

 As with `TokenNodeType.Create`, `ICompositeNodeType.Create` returns an implementation of `ITreeNode` that uses ReSharper's own base classes.
-The `Create` method is only used by the parser (via `TreeElementFactory.CreateCompositeElement`) to create an `ITreeNode` from a known node type.
+The `Create` method is only used by the parser (via the `TreeElementFactory.CreateCompositeElement` static method) to create an `ITreeNode` from a known node type.

-> **NOTE** ReSharper has a couple of implementation details that require a custom language to use ReSharper's base classes to implement `ITreeNode`, specifically downcasting the root `IFile` node to `FileElementBase` after it's been created.
+> **NOTE** ReSharper has a couple of implementation details that require a custom language uses ReSharper's base classes to implement `ITreeNode`, specifically downcasting the root `IFile` node to `FileElementBase` after it's been created.
+Simiarly, `ICompositeNodeType.Create` returns a `CompositeElement` derived class.

 If a custom language is using ReSharper's base `ITreeNode` classes, it should also use `CompositeNodeType` as the base class for all interior tree node types.
 This base class has no additional functionality over `NodeType`, and simply provides an abstract method to create the `CompositeElement` base tree node instance.